May Pang: "Lost Weekend"

 While visiting Mick Jagger at Andy Warhol's compound in Montauk, New York, Lennon and Pang saw a Scottish-style cottage for sale close to the Montauk Point Lighthouse.
 Lennon asked a real estate broker to put in an offer for it in February 1975.
 In the same month, Lennon and Pang were also planning on visiting Paul and Linda McCartney in New Orleans, where Wings were recording the Venus and Mars album, but Lennon reconciled with Ono the day before the planned visit, after Ono said she had a new cure for Lennon's smoking habit.
 After the meeting, he failed to return home or call Pang.
 When Pang telephoned the next day, Ono told her that Lennon was unavailable because he was exhausted after a hypnotherapy session.
 Two days later, Lennon reappeared at a joint dental appointment; he was stupefied and confused to such an extent that Pang believed he had been brainwashed.
 Lennon told Pang he had reconciled with Ono and their relationship was over.
 Over the coming years, Pang quietly met Lennon a few times but their relationship was never rekindled.

-Lennon would lament this period publicly but not in private.
+Lennon lamented this period publicly but not in private.
 Journalist Larry Kane, who befriended Lennon in 1964, wrote a comprehensive biography of Lennon which detailed the "Lost Weekend" period.
 In the interview with Kane, Lennon explained his feelings about his time with Pang; "You know Larry, I may have been the happiest I've ever been...
 I loved this woman (Pang), I made some beautiful music and I got so fucked up with booze and shit and whatever."

 Pang's books about Lennon

-After Lennon returned to Ono, Pang started working for United Artists Records and Island Records as a PR manager, working on albums by Bob Marley and Robert Palmer.

-Pang published her memoir, Loving John, in 1983.
-It was later updated and renamed John Lennon: The Lost Weekend.
+Pang published her memoir Loving John in 1983.
+It was updated and renamed John Lennon: The Lost Weekend.
 The original 500-page Loving John book focused mainly on Pang's role on Lennon's albums and sessions.
 It was edited down to 300 pages, concentrating mostly on the sensational aspects of their relationship.
 It also included postcards that Lennon had written to Pang during his travels throughout the world in the late 1970s.
 Pang claims that she and Lennon remained lovers until 1977, and stayed in contact until his death.

-Pang's book of photographs, Instamatic Karma, was published in 2008.
+Pang's book of photographs Instamatic Karma was published in 2008.
 Besides the candid personal portraits, the book contains some historically important photographs, such as Lennon signing the official dissolution of the Beatles' partnership, and one of the last known photographs of Lennon and Paul McCartney together.
 Cynthia Lennon also provided a back cover endorsement, acknowledging Pang's role in reuniting Lennon with his estranged first son, Julian.